matt-antone/Scorer/memory-bank/techContext.md

 - **QR Code Generation**: `qrcode` library (likely with `Pillow` for image manipulation).
   - Reason: A popular and easy-to-use Python library for creating QR codes.
 - **Data Persistence**: JSON files.
-  - Reason: Game sessions (current scores, CPs, round, timer state, etc.) will be saved to local JSON files.
-This allows for game state to be preserved between application runs or in case of a restart, and for players to potentially reference past games.
+  - Reason: Game sessions (current scores, CPs, round, timer state, etc.) will be saved to local JSON files (specifically `game_state.json` in the Kivy user data directory).
+This allows for game state to be preserved between application runs or in case of a restart.
+- **Custom Fonts**: Uses `LabelBase.register` from `kivy.core.text` to register custom fonts like "InterBlack" for use throughout the application via KV language or Python styling.

 ## 2. Platform & Deployment